runicjs/runic/README.md

 # Runic

-Runic is a vanilla JS state management library.
-It's primary goal is to be simple, lightweight, and fast, and have a minimal API surface area that is easy to understand and ergonomic to use.
+Runicjs is a vanilla JS state management library.
+It's primary goal is to be simple, lightweight, and fast.

-> **Note**
-> This project adheres to semantic versioning.

 > **Warning**
 > Runic is in its infancy.
 It's not safe to use in production at this time.